 Question!
 Do you have a favorite pressure point to strike to cause pain?
 Leave me a comment, I would love to hear about your experiences!
 And if you have a moment please take a look at the Encyclopedia of Kyusho Jitsu!

-What makes a pressure point painful? #kyusho #pressurepoints #martialarts
+What makes a pressure point painful?
+Get the facts #kyusho #pressurepoints #martialarts

-If you click on the "Red Bell" in the bottom left hand corner of your web browser it will subscribe you to any new posts I make here at the Kyusho Jitsu World Alliance Blog.
+If you click on the "Red Bell" in the bottom left hand corner of your web browser it will subscribe you to any new articles I write here at the Kyusho Jitsu World Alliance Blog.

 This will cause a notification to be sent you your browser!